IBM/Decentralized-Energy-Composer/README.md

 ## Deploy to IBM Cloud

 The blockchain network can be deployed to IBM Cloud.
 You can use the [IBM Blockchain platform](https://console.bluemix.net/catalog/services/blockchain) and start for free under `Starter Membership Plan`.
-Follow [these instructions](https://ibm-blockchain.github.io/platform-deployment/) to deploy the business network to IBM Blockchain platform.
+Follow [these instructions](https://console.bluemix.net/docs/services/blockchain/develop_starter.html#deploying-a-business-network) to deploy the business network to IBM Blockchain platform.

-To deploy the Blockchain network as kubernetes cluster follow the instructions [here](https://ibm-blockchain.github.io/setup/).
-The guide walks through creating a free cluster on IBM Cloud and deploying your business network.
-This will provide the IP address for the composer rest server to be used by the application.

 ## Additional Resources
 * [Hyperledger Fabric Docs](http://hyperledger-fabric.readthedocs.io/en/latest/)